couchbase-examples/couchbase-google-mcp-toolbox-demo/COLLECTIONS.md

    - Used for: Performance analysis and reporting
    - Indexed on: line_id, timestamp

+6. **`solutions`** - Stores optimized manufacturing solutions and knowledge base
+   - Document types: `solution`
+   - Used for: AI-powered solution retrieval and knowledge management
+   - Indexed on: error_code, type
+   - Vector indexed on: solution_comment (for semantic similarity search)

+## AI-Powered Solution Optimization

+The system includes an intelligent solution optimization process that automatically:

+1. **Extracts Solutions**: Processes alert data to extract solution comments
+2. **Vector Similarity Search**: Uses semantic embeddings to find similar solutions filtered by error code
+3. **Smart Deduplication**: Applies intelligent decision-making:
+   - Score > 0.95 → Duplicate detected, ignores redundant solutions
+   - Score 0.8-0.95 → Uses LLM to determine if solutions should be merged or one is a subset
+   - Score < 0.8 → Inserts as new solution if not a subset of existing solutions
+4. **Solution Merging**: Combines complementary solutions without duplication using LLM evaluation

+This creates an optimized, non-redundant knowledge base of manufacturing solutions accessible through vector similarity search.

 ## Configuration

 Set the following environment variables to customize collection names: